From cold towels to early dismissal, people are finding ways to cope with a 2nd day of heat wave

 CHICAGO — (AP) — As a second straight day of hot soupy temperatures approaching triple digits hung over much of the Midwest on Tuesday, residents looked for ways to stay cool and indoors.

-Darrell Taylor, 61, has no air-conditioning in his apartment on Chicago’s West Side, where it was expected to reach 95 degrees Fahrenheit.
+Darrell Taylor, 61, has no air-conditioning in his apartment in Chicago, where it reached a record-breaking 98 degrees Fahrenheit.
 He described it as feeling like an oven.
 Running two fans did not improve things.

 “I put a cold towel on my face.
-It’s only working a little bit,” he said before retreating to the house of a relative who has air conditioning.
+It’s only working a little bit,” he said before retreating to the home of a relative who has air conditioning.

 But relief was expected soon, with cooler temperatures expected starting Wednesday.